timc823/ecornell_ML/README.md

 In this course, you will investigate the fundamental components of machine learning that are used to build a neural network.
 You will then construct a neural network and train it on a simple data set to make predictions on new data.
 We then look at how a neural network can be adapted for image data by exploring convolutional networks.
 You will have the opportunity to explore a simple implementation of a convolutional neural network written in PyTorch, a deep learning platform.
 Finally, you will yet again adapt neural networks, this time for sequential data.
 Using a deep averaging network, you will implement a neural sequence model that analyzes product reviews to determine consumer sentiment.

+## Contributing
+Pull requests are welcome if there's an error in the solution or wrong answers are provided.

+For Educational Purpose Only.
+It's better if you complete the assignments by yourself and **only** refer to this if you are stuck in the middle.